Asif-MushtaqAA/DNN/README.md

 The model in implemented using PyTorch.

 Example implementation can be found in the respective scripts in the UI folder.
+Run the console in the UI folder.